awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/03-login-compile.md

         /data is a mount point for **Amazon Elastic File System** which provides a simple, scalable elastic NFS file system. /fsx is a mount point for **Amazon FSx for Lustre** which provides a Lustre file system suitable for high performance computing (HPC) workloads such as EDA

 1. Change directory to test case ``cd /fsx/`whoami`/NVDLA_export`` and hit enter
-1. Source environment settings by typing `. setup.sh` and hit enter
+1. Source environment settings by typing `source setup.sh` and hit enter

 ## Step 3: Compile the test case